ansible/workshops/exercises/ansible_f5/1.7-save-running-config/README.md

 - The `---` at the top of the file indicates that this is a YAML file.
 - The `hosts: f5`,  indicates the play is run only on the F5 BIG-IP device
 - `connection: local` tells the Playbook to run locally (rather than SSHing to itself)
-- `gather_facts: no` disables facts gathering.
+- `gather_facts: false` disables facts gathering.
 We are not using any fact variables for this playbook.

 Do not exit the editor yet.